nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ---

-## 🧱 Part 1: Building the Modern Data Warehouse
+## 🧱 Phase 1: Building the Modern Data Warehouse in SQL Server

 ### 📌 Objective
 Design and implement a modern data warehouse using **SQL Server** to consolidate and model sales, customer, and product data from multiple source systems, enabling reliable analytical reporting.